P.O. Box 432 | Spring Hill, TN 37174 l (904) 200-1671

 (Romans 8:33).
 It was the light for which I had prayed.
 In that

-scripture, the Lord showed me that ALL of his elect are justified.
+scripture, the Lord showed me that ALL of his elect are justified and

-In other words, there are NO lost elect men.
-Since lost, unjustified
+there were NO lost elect men.
+Since lost, unjustified men ARE

-men ARE chargeable, NO lost man can be among the elect.
-God’s elect
+chargeable, NO lost man can be among the elect.
+God’s elect are ALL

 The Calvinist tries to make much of the phrase “before the foundation of the world” in Ephesians 1:4 as proof that election took place before time began.
 In like manner, Christ was the Lamb slain from the foundation of the world (Revelation 13:8).
 But in what sense was he slain?
 He was slain by the Father in the eternal sense as to his redemptive purpose.
 But Jesus was actually slain in the temporal sense outside the walls of Jerusalem circa 33 A.D.